pgEdge/spock/README.md

   between changes with automatic and configurable conflict resolution (some, but not all aspects required for multi-master).
 * Cascading replication is implemented in the form of changeset forwarding.

+# Major New Features

+## Conflict-Free Delta-Apply Columns (Conflict Avoidance)

+Logical Multi-Master replication can get itself into trouble on running sums (such as a ytd balance).
+Unlike other solutions, we do NOT have a special data type for this.
+Any numeric data type will do (including numeric, float, double precision, int4, int8, etc).

+Suppose that a running bank account sum contains a balance of $1,000.
+Two transactions "conflict" because they overlap with each from two different multi-master nodes.
+Transaction A is a $1,000 withdrawl from the account.
+Transaction B is also a $1,000 withdrawl from the account.
+The correct balance is $-1,000.
+Our Delta-Apply algorithm fixes this problem and highly conflicting wrkloads with this scenario (like a tpc-c like benchmark) now run correctly at lightning speeds.

+This feature is powerful AND simple in it's implementation as follows:

+  - A small diff patch to PostgreSQL core
+    - a very small postgresql licensed patch is applied to a core postgres source tree before building a PG binary.
+    - the above diff patch adds functionality to support ALTER TABLE t1 COLUMN c1 SET(log_old_value=true)
+    - this patch will be submitted to pg16 core postgres and discussed at the Ottowa Conference.

+  - When an update occurs on a 'log_old_value' column
+    - First, the old value for that column is captured to the WAL
+    - Second, the new value comes in the transaction is above to be applied to a subscriber
+    - Before the new value overwrites the old value, a delta value is created from the above two steps and it is correctly applied

+Note that on a conflicting transaction, the delta column will get correctly calculated and applied.
+The configured conflict resolution strategy applies to non-delta columns (normally last-update-wins).

+As a special saftey-valve feature.
+If the user ever needs to re-set a log_old_value column you can temporaily alter the column to "log_old_value" is false.

+## Conflicts Overview

+In case the node is subscribed to multiple providers, or when local writes happen on a subscriber, conflicts can arise for the incoming changes.
+These are automatically detected and can be acted on depending on the configuration.

+The configuration of the conflicts resolver is done via the `spock.conflict_resolution` setting.

+The resolved conflicts are logged using the log level set using `spock.conflict_log_level`.
+This parameter defaults to `LOG`.
+If set to lower level than `log_min_messages` the resolved conflicts won't appear in the server log.

+## Conflict Configuration options

+Some aspects of Spock can be configured using configuration options that can be either set in `postgresql.conf` or via `ALTER SYSTEM SET`.

+- `spock.conflict_resolution`
+  Sets the resolution method for any detected conflicts between local data and incoming changes.

+  Possible values:
+  - `error` - the replication will stop on error if conflict is detected and manual action is needed for resolving
+  - `apply_remote` - always apply the change that's conflicting with local data
+  - `keep_local` - keep the local version of the data and ignore the conflicting change that is coming from the remote node
+  - `last_update_wins` - the version of data with newest commit timestamp will be kept (this can be either local or remote version)
+  - `first_update_wins` - the version of the data with oldest timestamp will be kept (this can be either local or remote version)

+  The `keep_local`, `last_update_wins` and `first_update_wins` settings
+  require `track_commit_timestamp` PostgreSQL setting to be enabled.

+- `spock.conflict_log_level`
+  Sets the log level for reporting detected conflicts when the `spock.conflict_resolution` is set to anything else than `error`.

+  Main use for this setting is to suppress logging of conflicts.

+  Possible values are same as for `log_min_messages` PostgreSQL setting.

+  The default is `LOG`.

+- `spock.batch_inserts`
+  Tells Spock to use batch insert mechanism if possible.
+Batch mechanism uses PostgreSQL internal batch insert mode which is also used by `COPY` command.

 ## Requirements